MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 ::: moniker-end

+::: moniker range="vs-2017"

+You can configure a Linux project to target a remote machine or the Windows Subsystem for Linux (WSL).
+For both remote machines and for WSL, you need to set up a remote connection in Visual Studio 2017.

+::: moniker-end

+::: moniker range="vs-2019"

+You can configure a Linux project to target a remote machine or the Windows Subsystem for Linux (WSL).
+For a remote machine, you need to set up a remote connection in Visual Studio.
+To connect to WSL, skip ahead to the [Connect to WSL](#connect-to-wsl) section.

+::: moniker-end

 ::: moniker range=">=vs-2017"

-You can configure a Linux project to target a remote machine or the Windows Subsystem for Linux (WSL).
-For both remote machines and for WSL, you need to set up a remote connection in Visual Studio.

 When using a remote connection, Visual Studio builds C++ Linux projects on the remote machine.
 It doesn't matter if it's a physical machine, a VM in the cloud, or WSL.
 To build the project, Visual Studio copies the source code to your remote Linux computer.
 Then, the code gets compiled based on Visual Studio settings.